 Let’s put this one to bed (as visions of sugar-plums dance in its head).

 There is no good or bad time to query.
 You might hear that the publishing closes down during the summer and around the holidays.
 This is less true now than in years past, but even still, that doesn’t necessarily mean there’s a “good” or “bad” time of the year to query.
 Just send it when you’re ready.

 There are a couple of reasons for this.
 First, people tend to have time off around the holidays and hey, what better excuse for avoiding your relatives than sending out queries!
-This means that not only am I racing to get everything done before and after the holidays, I receive a whooole lot of queries over Thanksgiving and Christmas, i.e., at a time when I am also extremely busy.
+This means that agents are not only racing to get everything done before and after the holidays, they receive a whole lot of queries over Thanksgiving and Christmas.

-Ideally, sure, we’d give all queries equal time, consider every one similarly, whether we’re reading a pile of 10 or a pile of 500.
+Ideally, sure, agents would give all queries equal time, consider every one similarly, whether they’re reading a pile of 10 or a pile of 500.
 Ideally.

 Reality: human nature is human nature.
-When faced with a mountain that feels like it won’t move, you start moving a little quicker, take fewer chances, etc. etc. I really aspire to keep a constant pace regardless of my workload, but it’s hard not to adjust how many partials you’re requesting based on how much work awaits.
+When faced with a mountain that feels like it won’t move, you start moving a little quicker, take fewer chances, etc. etc. When I was an agent I really aspired to keep a constant pace regardless of my workload, but it’s hard not to adjust how many partials you’re requesting based on how much work awaits.

 Just don’t do it.
 Avoid the weeks around major holidays.
 It’s better to be part of a trickle than a flood.
 Unless you are eggnog, in which case bring on the deluge.